There’s so much to prepare for new twin moms. It’s a stressful time as well as a wonderful time.

 Firstly, it can contribute to weight gain and childhood obesity, as well as leading to upset tummies and other health issues.

-Sometimes, your baby might have a deficiency in something natural which requires a multivitamin or other supplement treatment, but if this is the case, your pediatrician would have told you.
+Sometimes, your babies might have a deficiency in something natural which requires a multivitamin or other supplement treatment, but if this is the case, your pediatrician would have told you.

-Do not give your child any vitamins or other supplements without first consulting a medical professional.
+Do not give your twin babies any vitamins or other supplements without first consulting a medical professional.

 When it comes to bottles, the only real thing you need to remember is to have enough.
 So when you’re asking yourself ‘How many baby bottles do I need?’
-Just know that six to eight should be enough for any situation, no matter how hungry your baby is.
+Just know that six to eight per baby should be enough for any situation, no matter how hungry your babies are.

 What bottles did you buy, were they good, and how many bottles did you end up using?
 Make sure you let everyone know in the comments.
 We love to share our tips and tricks in this little community, and it’s sure to help all our other readers!